- Ch.1: Choose Your Hosting Provider

 Once there, this is what you will see:

-On the left, you have the customizer, which will allow you to make changes to your page, add or remove any text, change the typography and background color, and the background image.
+On the left, you have the Customizer, which will allow you to make changes to your page, add or remove any text, change the typography and background color, and the background image.

-Also, if you want to erase some items such as the second search bar in the screenshot below, make sure you are on the store’s page, then head over to Customize, click on the little pencil icon, and you will see an editing panel, such as this one:
+Also, if you want to erase some items, such as the second search bar in the screenshot below, make sure you are on the store’s page, then head over to Customize, click on the little pencil icon, and you will see an editing panel, such as this one:

-On the other hand, if you want to add any type of widgets to your homepage, such as social media icons, head over to Customize → Widgets → Sidebar and choose the type of block you wish to use.
+On the other hand, if you want to add any type of widgets to your homepage, such as social media icons, head over to Customize → Widgets → Sidebar and choose the block you wish to use.